shift-happens-benchmark/icml-2022/docs/source/index.rst

 -------------------

 - Submission Deadline: mid-end May, 2022 (final date TBA)
-- Reviews posted: June 3, 2022
+- Reviews Posted: June 3, 2022
-- Acceptance notification: June 6, 2022
+- Acceptance Notification: June 6, 2022
 - Camera and Dataset Ready: July 1, 2022
-- ICML 2022 Workshop dates: July 22 and 23 (final date TBA)
+- ICML 2022 Workshop Dates: July 22 and 23 (final date TBA)

 Please note that it is **not required** to post the final dataset by the submission deadline.
 It is sufficient to start working on final dataset collections after the acceptance notification until the camera ready deadline.